December 2017 Arowhon Pines, Algonquin

 A scholarship has been set up in his name through Algonquin College.

 Our staff this year were extraordinary in every way – respectful, kind and generous.
-We love them and wish them well in all their future endeavours.
+We love them and wish them well in all their future endeavors.
 Hopefully we’ll see some of these smiley faces back in 2018.
 Enjoy this mish mash of photos from the season …